 If you’re feeling energized and your skin is glowing, it could be because you got a restful sleep the night before and are hydrated today.
 If you’re feeling sluggish, tired, or even in pain in some areas; your body is trying to tell you that it may need sleep, relief, or even a doctor’s visit (especially if the problem is because of your arteries).

 What Is Pulmonary Hypertension?

-Pulmonary hypertension occurs when the change in cells that line up with the pulmonary arteries cause the walls in the arteries to become thick.
+Pulmonary hypertension occurs when the change in cells that line up with the pulmonary arteries causes the walls in the arteries to become thick.